Personality and Individual Differences

 BSC C815 Psychology with Economics (Including Year Abroad),

-The module is intended to provide a parsimonious account of theories and approaches to personality and individual differences.
-A number of areas of Psychology will be covered including cognitive, trait theories and biological.
+This module gives a detailed review of personality, intelligence and individual differences.
+It includes coverage of cognitive perspectives, trait theories, and biological approaches to these topic areas.
 It will also cover influential topics in individual differences that are contemporary and exciting.
 This module will give students a theoretical and research-based knowledge of the sources of individual differences in behaviour.

 1. Investigate theories of personality, i.e. to what extent do differences in temperament influence people's behaviour.